 • Increase understanding of the social institutions and social processes that influence criminal behaviors

-• Assess and undertake research in criminology
+• Assess and undertake research in criminology and criminal justice

 • Practice and evaluate critically the application of criminological analysis to real-life settings